nicholas-johnson/nicholasjohnson.com/src/pages/mongo-course/aggregation.md

-;;;
+---
-"title": "The Mongo Aggregation Framework plus $match", "description": "In which we introduce the aggregation framework, and learn how to chain operations to generate more complex queries", "section": "mongo",
+title: The Mongo Aggregation Framework plus $match,
+description: In which we introduce the aggregation framework, and learn how to chain operations to generate more complex queries,
-"exercise": "aggregation",
-"layout": "exercise"
-;;;

-%article
+section: mongo,
+exercise: aggregation,
+layout: ../../layouts/Course.astro
+course: mongoCourse
+---

 # The Mongo Aggregation Framework